 |

-John performs Andy Partridge's song “Pearl”, shoots down
+song “Pearl”, shoots down “Another Satellite”, and

-“Another Satellite” and contributes mail-order mandolin on
+contributes mail-order mandolin on “Crocodile” on this XTC MP3

-For A Day XTC MP3 tribute CD.
+tribute CD.
 Must be heard to be believed. |

 |